 The second standard is that the conditions creating the difficulty are not generally applicable to other properties in the same zoning classification.
-As noted above, Applicant's need for a variance stems from the particular physical characteristics of this site.
+As noted above, Applicants' need for a variance stem from the particular physical characteristics of this site and the constraints posed by the location of an existing home.

 To the third standard, the purpose of seeking the variance is not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, Applicant attempts to achieve a reasonable use of the Property that is enjoyed by owners of other similarly situated properties.
-The Board of Appeals does not find, and no evidence has been presented to support such a finding, that granting this variance would merely be a "convenience" to Applicant.
+Rather, Applicants attempt to achieve a reasonable use of the Property that is enjoyed by owners of other similarly situated properties.
+The Board of Appeals does not find, and no evidence has been presented to support such a finding, that granting this variance would merely be a "convenience" to Applicants.

-Fourth, the need for the variance does not arise from actions of the Applicant.
-As noted previously, Applicant's need for a variance stem from the particular physical characteristics of the Property.
+Fourth, the need for the variance does not arise from actions of the Applicants.
+As noted previously, Applicants need for a variance stem from the particular physical characteristics of their Property, and their particular development plan is oriented around existing structures that the Applicants did not themselves place, but which they reasonably intends to make full use of.